Symbian9/qmapshack-doc-wiki/DocGisHowToRouting.md

 Activate **Menu -> Project -> Add empty project**

+**kiozen: Images are stored in the correct folder of the images folder.
+Keep in mind that the Wiki can be converted into a stand alone HTML document by the scripts.
+Therefore all stuff has to be in this repository.**

 ![projmenu.png](https://bitbucket.org/repo/L5qerE/images/1188753088-projmenu.png)

 and give it a proper name.
 Leave qms project type unless you know why not.